GenomicsAotearoa/hts_workshop_mpi/docs/level2/14_nesi_environment.md

 This issue occurs because these two different tools were created using a different set of development tools, and both sets of code cannot be active in parallel.

 This is one of the key considerations we must keep in mind when working with NeSI.

-Ideally, our worksessions will be minimalistic and only load a single module for each job, as in order to keep our resource usage minimal and efficient we will use resource requests tailored for the specific job.
+Ideally, our sessions will be minimalistic and only load a single module for each job, as in order to keep our resource usage minimal and efficient we will use resource requests tailored for the specific job.
 When we **_need_** to perform multiple commands in a single script we must make sure that all modules can be loaded together, or make use of the `module purge` command to isolate the software at each step of the script.

 !!! terminal "code"